Equatorial ridge on Iapetus: Gallery

 This series of images of Iapetus' north pole by Voyager 2 became the first-ever hints on the existence of the moon's equatorial ridge.
-The white and grey dots below each images (Iapetus' equator) will later be revealed to be Voyager Montes by Cassini.
+The white and grey dots below each images (Iapetus' equator) will later be revealed to be Carcassone Montes (Voyager Montes) by Cassini.
 Taken on August 22, 1981.

 A global view of Iapetus obtained by the Cassini spacecraft on Dec.
 31, 2004 - the first-ever clear image of the ridge - at a distance of about 172,900 kilometers (107,435 miles).
 The massive structure clearly distorts the shape of the moon at the equator.

 Iapetus' massive equatorial ridge is clearly visible from Cassini's images as the space probe approached Iapetus from its nightside during its closest flyby of the moon on September 10, 2007 at a distance of 83,000 kilometers (51,600 miles).
 The spacecraft came as close as 1,227 km from the moon's surface during this flyby.
 This is also the clearest picture of the equatorial ridge to date.